 #SFphotohunt + Beatnik Photowalk

-Everything old is new again, especially when it comes to art.
-One of the most satisfying parts of working at a museum was finding themes in exhibitions that were shocking in how timely they were.
-One example is an exhibition on New York's Photo League.
-This was a group of photographers who for the first time, thanks to 35mm film), could freely roam the streets of New York and capture life as it was, and not just as it was in the photo studio.
-This coincided with the emergence of mobile photography.
-So I created a digital campaign called #SFphotohunt where we chose a weekly theme present in the exhibition and invited anyone to submit their contemporary version.
-The big finale was a group photowalk to capture the final theme, and a panel discussion featuring local photography luminaries, who also chose the winning entries.
-250 people attended the discussion / awards ceremonyn, and to date there are 5,000 posts on the hashtag #SFphotohunt.
+One of the most satisfying parts of working at a museum was finding themes in exhibitions that connected to contemporary trends.
+For example, an exhibition on New York's Photo League featured a group of photographers who for the first time, thanks to 35mm film, could freely roam the streets of New York and capture life as it happened.
+Sound familiar?
+So I created a contest and campaign to capitalize on the rise of mobile photography called #SFphotohunt.
+Every week a theme was released, and anyone was invited to submit their entry for a chance to win camera from Lomography.
+The grand finale was a group photowalk and panel discussion featuring local photography luminaries, who also chose the winning entries.
+250 people attended the event, and to date there are 5,000 posts on the hashtag #SFphotohunt.